marcusgia2505/classsExGameInstructions/docs/050_Ready_made_games.rst

 - Principal-Agent

 A sequential game consists of at least three stages.
-In the first stage, player 1 makes a decision.
-In the second stage, player 2 makes a decision.
+In the first stage, participant 1 makes a decision.
+In the second stage, participant 2 makes a decision.
 In the third stage, the results are displayed.

 The pricipal agent game is an example for sequential games that can be implemented with classEx: